gobardhanm/nft-site/README.md

 ## Button vs Links
     > Buttons for actions that affect the website's front-end or back-end (JS!)
     >Links for navigation to somewhere on the same page, within the site, or elsewhere in the internet

+## Block element, Inline element and Inline-Block element
+    >Block Element:
+        Stack on top of each other.
+Ex: div, p , h1 Height and margin top and bottom can be set.

+    >Inline Element:
+        Sit side by side.
+Ex: span , a
+        Height and margin top and bottom CANN'T be set.

+    >Inline-Block Element:
+        Sit side by side .
+Ex: button , input
+        Height and margin top and bottom can be set.